Scientists begin to unravel the mysteries of the coronavirus and brains

 But as more patients were admitted and more began to die, researchers decided to “make all the efforts we could to start collecting the brain tissue,” Columbia neuropathologist Peter D. Canoll said.

 In March 2020, in an insolation room, the Columbia team extracted a brain from a patient who had died of severe covid-19, the illness caused by the coronavirus.
-Over the next months, they would examine dozens more.
+During the next months, they would examine dozens more.
 Saw met skull elsewhere, too.
 In Germany, scientists autopsied brains — even though medical authorities recommended against doing that.

 Researchers were searching the brain for damage — and for the virus itself.
 At the pandemic’s start, understanding how the virus affected the nervous system was largely a mystery.
-S. Andrew Josephson, chair of neurology at the University of California at San Francisco and editor in chief of the academic journal JAMA Neurology, said, “We had hundreds of submissions of ‘I saw one case of X.’ ” It was difficult to understand whether single cases has any relationship to covid at all.
+S. Andrew Josephson, chair of neurology at the University of California at San Francisco and editor in chief of the academic journal JAMA Neurology, said, “We had hundreds of submissions of ‘I saw one case of X.’” It was difficult to understand whether single cases has any relationship to covid at all.

 Patients reported visual and auditory disturbances, vertigo and tingling sensations, among other perplexing symptoms.
 Some lost their sense of smell, or their vision became distorted.
 Weeks or months after the initial onset of symptoms, some remain convinced after even a mild bout of the coronavirus of persistent “brain fog.”